In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 The Negotiator’s Mindset

-The mindset you bring into each and every negotiation is just as important as the techniques, tactics and tools you use throughout the negotiation process.
-For this reason we will break down the essential mindset that is required for effective negotiation.
+The mindset you bring to each and every negotiation is just as important as the techniques, tactics, and tools you use throughout the negotiation process.
+For this reason, we will break down the essential mindset that is required for effective negotiation.
 Later we will analyze the strategies and tools that will support you on your way towards reaching a win/win agreement.

 A Negotiator’s Beliefs